Melinysh/melinysh.github.io/_posts/2016-02-18-what-makes-a-vimrc.md

 {% include image.html img="trapped-vim.tiff" title="Default Vim setup" caption="A memory of my first Vim experience"%}

 It's only after taking the time to experiment and explore the flexibility Vim offers can I believe that it's the best text editor out there.
-This post is meant to show off some things in my Vim setup that I think can be useful to you and make vim work for you.
+This post is meant to show off some things in my Vim setup that I think can be useful to you.
+Also, this post assumes you have some understanding of Vim (modes, movement, basic editing).
 Although [my `vimrc`](https://github.com/melinysh/vimrc) is on Github, I don't recommend copy and pasting all of it.
 It's too personalized to me, instead read this post first and build up your own.
 My `vimrc` can be used as an example of how to create a unique `vimrc` for one's needs.

 The default version of Vim that ships on Macs is out of date so I recommend using [Homebrew](http://brew.sh) to `brew install vim` and use that latest version.
 Some of the plugins below require newer versions of Vim.